edgio-docs/edgio-docs/guides/nuxt.md

 ### Make sure your version of XDN CLI is current

-If you previously installed the XDN CLI, make sure your version is current.
+If you previously installed the {{ PRODUCT_NAME }} CLI, make sure your version is current.

 Check npm for the latest released version of the CLI: